-As if their lives didn't suck enough already, what with all the HIV, hepatitis and chronic constipation they flirt with constantly, it also recently surfaced that smack fanatics should now be wary of anthrax too.
-According to the National Treatment Agency, who have been circulating the imaginative poster you can see below, anthrax-infected heroin has already caused two deaths in the UK, with a further ten cases reported across Germany, France and Denmark.
+As if their lives didn't suck enough already, what with all the HIV, hepatitis, and chronic constipation, it recently surfaced that smack fanatics in Europe should now be wary of anthrax too.
+According to the National Treatment Agency, who has been circulating the imaginative poster you can see below, anthrax-infected heroin has already caused two deaths in the UK, with a further ten cases reported across Germany, France, and Denmark.

 I'm sure these posters and the creative minds behind them meant well, but I can't really see how they will keep heroin addicts away from the drug.
-I mean, they have already proved to be quite the determined bunch.
-So, I thought I'd do my good deed of the day and speak about the phenomenon to Dr. Fortune Ncube, an expert in blood-born viruses with the Health Protection Agency.
-I figured, when it comes to the lamest drug in the world, it's okay to terrify people to the max.
+I mean, they have proved themselves to be quite the determined bunch.
+So I thought I'd do my good deed of the day and speak about the phenomenon to Dr. Fortune Ncube, an expert in blood-born viruses with the Health Protection Agency.

 VICE: So the posters that have been going up around Croydon are pretty scary.

-Dr. Fortune Ncube: For the moment they are merely a precaution.The National Treatment Agency has circulated posters and leaflets about anthrax contamination, which are aimed at heroin users, to local treatment centres and to other organisations who are in touch with drug users who might not be in contact with drug services.
-For example hostels, housing departments, needle exchanges, benefit offices, community pharmacies and social work departments.
+Dr. Fortune Ncube: For the moment they are merely a precaution.The National Treatment Agency has circulated posters and leaflets about anthrax contamination, which are aimed at heroin users, to local treatment centers and to other organizations who are in touch with drug users who might not be in contact with drug services.
+For example, hostels, housing departments, needle exchanges, benefit offices, community pharmacies, and social work departments.

 So, how does heroin become infected with anthrax?